-- 1. Student will demonstrate competency in understanding and using the simple present and the simple past. - 2.
-Student will demonstrate the ability to create sentences in the simple present and the simple past in both oral and written forms. - 3.
-Student will demonstrate competency in understanding and using the present progressive and the past progressive. - 4.
-Student will demonstrate the ability to create sentences in the present progressive and the past progressive in both oral and written forms.
+- 1. Students will demonstrate competency in understanding of the difference between the verb 'to be' and the verb "to have" and to use them correctly in both oral and written forms. - 2.
+Students will demonstrate competency in understanding of the difference between the simple present and present progressive forms and be able to create sentences using the correct tense in both oral and written forms.